AlexandreRouma/SDRPlusPlus/contributing.md

     "name": "Short name (has to fit in the menu)", "author": "Name of the original/main creator of the color map", "map": [
-        // These are the color codes, in hexidecimal (#RRGGBB) format, for the custom color scales for the waterfall.
+        // These are the color codes, in hexadecimal (#RRGGBB) format, for the custom color scales for the waterfall.
 They must be entered as strings, not integers, with the hastag/pound-symbol proceeding the 6 digit number.
         "#000020",
         "#000030",
         "#000050",